Ninian John Crichton-Stuart1

 M, #24016, d. before 1980

-He was invested as a Commander, Order of the British Empire (C.B.E.).1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 Lt.-Col. Sir George Stewart Symes usually went by his middle name of Stewart.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He held the office of Governor-General of the Sudan.
+He was appointed Commander, Order of the British Empire (C.B.E.)1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 Lt.-Col. Sir George Stewart Symes usually went by his middle name of Stewart.1 He was awarded the Distinguished Service Order (D.S.O.)1 He held the office of Governor-General of the Sudan.

 Child of Lt.-Col. Sir George Stewart Symes